Donna Hutchinson: Family background

-In 2002, Tim Hutchinson was unseated by former Democratic Senator Mark Pryor.
+In 2002, Tim Hutchinson was unseated by former Democratic state Attorney General Mark Pryor.
 Tim and Randi Hutchinson are employed by the Dickstein Shapiro firm, he as senior advisor and she as an attorney, and the couple resides in Alexandria, Virginia.
 As a congressional wife from 1993 to 1999, Donna Hutchinson had remained in Arkansas.
 Tim Hutchinson had filed for divorce on grounds that the couple had lived apart for more than eighteen months, the requirement for an uncontested divorce in Arkansas.

 Her former brother-in-law, Asa Hutchinson, is a Republican former member of the United States House of Representatives for Arkansas's 3rd congressional district and former Administrator of the Drug Enforcement Administration.
 In 2014 he was elected as governor of Arkansas.
 Prior to his election to the U.S. Senate in 1996, Tim Hutchinson had preceded his brother as representative for the Third Congressional District.